easy-smpc/easy-smpc/README.md

 * Easy to use
 * Communication using established channels, e.g. emails
 * Excel and CSV import and export
-* Automation of the protocol using a IMAP-Mailboxes
+* Automation of the protocol using IMAP-Mailboxes
 * Automatic Proxy-Detection

 ### Security